Dilaton Effective Field Theory across the Conformal Edge: Fits to Lattice Data

 The lattice data obtained from Refs.~\cite{LatticeStrongDynamics:2023bqp,SU(3)-data_release} is summarized in Table~\ref{Tab:3} of Appendix~\ref{app:data}.
 The masses and decay constants of the $63$ pNGBs and the masses of the dilaton are listed there for $5$ values of the underlying fermion mass $m$.
 As noted in the Appendix, correlations are neglected.
 The choice of lattice coupling $\beta$ and the range of fermion mass $m$ employed in the lattice study lead to masses $M_{\pi}$ and $M_d$ well below the inverse lattice spacing, and also below the masses of heavier states, which are not included in the dEFT analysis.

 Results for $A$, $B$, and $\Delta$ are shown in Figs.~\ref{fig:ADplot} and~\ref{fig:BDplot} in the form of $\Delta\chi^2$ contours.
 The favored upper left quadrants together correspond to values $\Delta < 4$, $A>0$, and $B<0$.
 The central values of all $6$ fit parameters are shown in Table~\ref{Tab:deft}.
 Those for $y$ and $P$ are consistent with earlier studies.
 The central values of $\Delta$ ($< 4)$, $A$ (positive), and $B$ (negative) imply that the theory lies just outside the conformal window, with $V(\chi)$ having a symmetry breaking minimum, as assumed in our earlier studies~\cite{Appelquist:2022mjb}.
+This is compatible with the expectation from the renormalization scheme invariant, multi-loop analysis of Ref.~\cite{Ryttov:2017kmx}, as well as the analysis of Ref.~\cite{Chung:2023mgr}, which combines lattice and perturbative inputs.

 A graphical depiction of this conclusion is shown in Fig.~\ref{fig:vshapenf8}.
 We plot $M_{\pi}^{2}F_{\pi}$ as a function of $F_{\pi} \propto F_d$.
 The red curve is based on the central values of Table~\ref{Tab:deft}.
 It shows $M_{\pi}^{2}F_{\pi}$ vanishing at a finite value of $F_{\pi}$ (corresponding to $m \rightarrow 0$), and increasing continuously with increasing $F_{\pi}$.
 In this range, $M_{\pi}^{2}F_{\pi} \propto V^{\prime}(F_d)$.
 We extend the red curve to lower values of $F_{\pi}$, where $V^{\prime} < 0$, by continuing the fit equations~(\ref{eq1})-(\ref{eq2}) into this regime.
 The blue shaded region represents uncertainty in the fitting curve equivalent to the $1 \sigma$ level.
 The five data points, depicted by the black discs, lie well above the value of $F_{\pi}$ where $V^{\prime}(F_d)$ vanishes, and well within a region where the uncertainty in the fit is small.